 - Specific policies and procedures of the Club shall be incorporated into the Club Policies and Procedures Manual.
 Nothing in said manual may override these Bylaws.

 - Application of the Policies and Procedures Manual may be suspended by two-thirds (2/3) of the Board members present and voting in-person or electronically.

 - The Policies and Procedures Manual may be amended at any regularly scheduled meeting of the Board at which a quorum is present by a majority vote of those present and voting.

 Section 1.
 Expenditures

-- All expenditures of Club funds must be in compliance with the rules set forth in the Policy and Procedures Manual.
+- All expenditures of Club funds must be in compliance with the rules set forth in the Policies and Procedures Manual.

 Section 2.
 Organizational Records

-- The President, Secretary and Treasurer shall, whenever possible, should archive organizational records including but not limited to photos, memorabilia, meeting minutes, leadership rosters, conference notes, agendas, credentials reports and other statements periodically and at the close of each year.
+- The President, Vice President of Internal Operations and Treasurer shall, whenever possible, should archive organizational records including but not limited to photos, memorabilia, meeting minutes, leadership rosters, conference notes, agendas, credentials reports and other statements periodically and at the close of each year.
 Such records serve to preserve the history of the Organization for future members.